Review of Neutral Naturalness: Connections to Lattice Gauge Theory

+One of the advantages of lattice calculations is that many observables can be investigated using a single Markov chain of gauge-field configurations.
+For specific quantities of interest not listed here, ongoing communication between the lattice and pheno fields will ensure that lattice calculations can give nonperturbative inputs where they are needed.

+Lattice calculations of parton distributions are maturing rapidly, and may be of interest in the context of modeling hadronization effects in a hidden sector.
+While we are not aware of direct application of these results to hidden-sector hadronization thus far, see \cite{Constantinou:2022yye,Lin:2025hka} for recent reviews of lattice parton distribution calculations.

-In principle, lattice calculations could also be used to study the ultraviolet completions of composite twin Higgs or other pNGB Higgs neutral naturalness models.
-There is already a substantial literature on lattice calculations and composite Higgs models, see~\cite{Svetitsky:2017xqk,Witzel:2019jbe,Drach:2020qpj} for recent reviews.
-This connection is most readily made for purely gauge-fermion UV completions, such as those discussed in~\cite{Batra:2008jy,Serra:2017poj}; extensions of work on fermionic UV completions for general composite Higgs theories~\cite{Barnard:2013zea,Ferretti:2013kya} to the case of composite neutral naturalness could be particularly useful.
+Lattice calculations can also be used to study the ultraviolet completions of composite twin Higgs or other pNGB Higgs neutral naturalness models.
+There is already a substantial literature on lattice calculations targeting composite Higgs models, see~\cite{Svetitsky:2017xqk,Witzel:2019jbe,Drach:2020qpj,Lee:2024xhb} for recent reviews.
+This connection is most readily made for purely gauge-fermion UV completions, such as those discussed in~\cite{Batra:2008jy,Serra:2017poj}; extensions of work on fermionic UV completions for general composite Higgs theories~\cite{Barnard:2013zea,Ferretti:2013kya} to the case of composite neutral naturalness could be particularly interesting.

+Lattice calculations for other gauge groups aside from SU$(3)$ could also be of interest for application to neutral naturalness models.
+As discussed in Sec.~\ref{sss.glueballs}, models involving gauge-symmetry breaking can realize different hidden-sector gauge groups, with concrete examples of SU(4), SU(2), or SO(3) gauge groups already being proposed \cite{Batell:2025iwm, Batell:2020qad}.
+Lattice calculations for composite Higgs, composite dark matter, or other BSM targets have studied each of these theories before; lattice calculations which may be of interest include the following for SU(4) gauge \cite{LSD:2014obp,DeGrand:2015lna,Appelquist:2015zfa,Ayyar:2017qdf,Ayyar:2018ppa,LatticeStrongDynamicsLSD:2023vtk}, SU(2) gauge \cite{Bursa:2011ru,Hietanen:2013fya}, SO(3) gauge \cite{deForcrand:2002vs,Barresi:2003yb,Barresi:2004qa} and SO(4) gauge \cite{Hietanen:2012sz} in four spacetime dimensions.
+Various other references for lattice calculations in different theories (including some other choices of gauge groups) may be found in the review articles noted above.